 Among many other historical moments for cannabis, one stands out among the rest.
 In 1942, Roger Adams was the first chemist to successfully document the isolation of a CBD particle, separating the cannabinoid from its counterparts.
 It is Adams’ research that led future scientists to discover the most popular cannabinoid, tetrahydrocannabinol, or “THC” for short.

 Physically speaking, CBD can be extracted from hemp plants as well as cannabis plants.
 So, what’s the difference between the two?
 For those that are unfamiliar, Cannabis plants (also referred to as marijuana plants) “bud”, producing flowers that fuel the medical and recreational markets with their THC.
 Hemp plants produce minute amouts of THC (<0.3%).
 Instead, the Hemp plant has a much higher CBD concentration while being jam-packed with a higher protein content.

 There is a vast range of ways to get your daily dose of CBD.
 At Infinite CBD, product dose and delivery method vary to ensure that each customer can keep their preferences while trying something new.
-Customers have reported adding CBD to their favorite foods, cooking with CBD oil, utilizing tinctures, enhancing topicals and more.
+Customers have reported adding CBD to their favorite beauty products, utilizing tinctures, enhancing topicals and more.
 Thanks to modern science, we’re able to produce CBD products that fall perfectly into homes everywhere.